strohs/memeify/README.md

 API Gateway and S3.

 The mile-high view is as follows:
-1. You submit an image along with text, via HTTP POST, to an API Gateway endpoint.
+1. You submit an image along with text to be placed into the image, via an HTTP POST request, to an API Gateway endpoint
-2. The memeify lambda function "bakes" the text into the image using the java 2d graphics API.
+2. The memeify lambda function "bakes" the text into the image using the java 2d graphics API
-3. The resultant image is saved into an S3 bucket.
+3. The resultant image is saved into an S3 bucket

 ![grumpy-cat](https://github.com/strohs/memeify/blob/master/memeified-grumpy-cat.jpg)